-The Land Bass Healing Workshop Presentations were designed by Shibastik to revive Native culture, instil pride, inspire courage, raise awareness, and promote healing.
-Using live Native hip hop and original art exhibition as well as storytelling and motivational speaking, these interactive and entertaining workshop presentations focus on many of the issues Indigenous youth are all too often confronted with.
+Using live original Native hip hop performance and art exhibition, as well as storytelling, motivational speaking and cultural teachings, these interactive and entertaining workshop presentations focus on many of the issues First Nations youth are all to often confronted with.
 While topics including depression, suicide, addiction, and the inter-generational effects of residential schools are discussed, the importance of healing and moving forward are the focus.
-Whether small or large, audiences are captivated by the music, artwork, and storytelling of a Native who grew up on the land in the North and has a deep love for his people and his culture.

 * Hunt for Healing